uccidibuti/OZBCBitmap/README.md

 # OZBCBitmap
-OZBC provide an efficent compressed bitmap to create a bitmap indexes on high-cardinality columns.
+OZBC provides an efficent compressed bitmap to create bitmap indexes on high-cardinality columns.

 ## Introduction